Burning Gold (song)

-"Burning Gold" is a song recorded by American singer-songwriter Christina Perri for her second studio album, Head or Heart (2014).
+"Burning Gold" is a song by American singer-songwriter Christina Perri for her second studio album, Head or Heart (2014).
 The song was written by Perri and Kid Harpoon and produced by John Hill and Butch Walker.
-It was first released through the iTunes Store as a promotional single for Head or Heart on March 11, 2014, and was subsequently released as the second official single from the album on June 9, 2014.
+It was first released through the iTunes Store as a promotional single for Head or Heart on March 11, 2014, and was subsequently released as the second single from the album on June 9.
 The song was used on seventh episode of second season of the American TV series, The Fosters.

 Content

 "Burning Gold" is a pop rock song with a moderate tempo and a duration of three minutes and forty-four seconds.
 It is composed in the key of G major, with a vocal range of E_{3}—E_{5}.
 As with previous single, "Human", the song's instrumentation consists primarily of piano, but "Burning Gold" also incorporates a ukulele and drums.
-Mike Wass at Idolator compared the song favorably to contemporary Sara Bareilles' hit "Brave" due to its "uplifting" subject matter and "infectious" arrangement.